What is the incidence of central precocious puberty (CPP)?

-- May help rule out CPP by identifying ovarian cysts, which may be associated with McCune-Albright syndrome or peripheral precocious (pseudo-) puberty (PPP)4
+- May help rule out CPP by identifying ovarian cysts, which may be associated with McCune-Albright syndrome or peripheral precocious (pseudo-) puberty (PPP)1

 - Can enable comparison of ovarian and uterine sizes with reference levels.
-Increased ovarian volume may indicate CPP4,8
+Increased ovarian volume may indicate CPP1,4

-The Healthcare Provider may perform ultra-sensitive hormonal assays to confirm the diagnosis of CPP, which include but are not limited to1:
+The healthcare provider may perform ultra-sensitive hormonal assays to confirm the diagnosis of CPP, which include but are not limited to:9

 - Follicle-stimulating hormone (FSH)

 - Luteinizing hormone (LH)

 - Thyroid-stimulating hormone (TSH)